 Assistive Technology

-Technology is everywhere in today’s society—from the computer you are using to visit APH ConnectCenter to the debit card you used at the grocery store this morning to the remote you click to change channels on your television.
-Your child who is blind or has low vision will use technology in all facets of life.
-Sometimes it will be the everyday technology that all people use; sometimes, it will be assistive technology, and sometimes the two will overlap.
+In today’s digital age, technology seamlessly integrates into every aspect of our daily lives.
+Technology plays a pivotal role, from using the computer and phone, the debit card at the grocery store, to the remote controlling your television.
+For your child who is blind or has low vision, technology will be an essential tool across all facets of life.
+Sometimes, it will be everyday technology that everyone uses; other times, it will be specialized assistive technology.
+Often, the two will overlap.

 Some Types of Assistive Technology

-There are a number of different ways to categorize assistive technology tools.
+There are several different ways to categorize assistive technology tools.
 One simple way is to separate devices that use lenses to enhance vision from those that don’t and to reserve a special category for so-called high-tech devices.

 Non-Optical Devices